 Neurodiversity Defined

-The term neurodiversity has several different, and often complex, definitions.
-In its simplest form, it refers to the idea that learning differences and disabilities are the result of variations in how the human brain functions.
-This means people may learn differently, but the concept of learning itself is based more on a social construct.
-Someone who does not adapt to the educational norms of society should not be viewed as flawed and in need of treatment but should instead be encouraged to learn in a way that reinforces his/her unique skills and abilities.
+Neurodiversity refers to the idea that learning differences and disabilities result from natural variations in how the human brain functions.
+People may learn differently, but learning itself is a social construct.
+Someone who doesn’t adapt to educational norms isn’t flawed or in need of treatment—they should be encouraged to learn in ways that build on their unique strengths.

-The term neurodiversity is commonly applied to people with Autism Spectrum Disorder, but conditions such as ADHD, as well as learning disabilities such as dyslexia, dyspraxia, dyscalculia, and dysgraphia are also included under the concept of neurodiversity.
-Referring to such conditions with the term neurodiversity is a way of reinforcing the idea that there is no real "normal," only differences that should be understood and respected.
-It is not a medical term, and it is a relatively new term, coined by sociologist Judy Singer in 1998.
+The term is often applied to individuals with Autism Spectrum Disorder, but also includes conditions like ADHD, dyslexia, dyspraxia, dyscalculia, and dysgraphia.
+Using the term neurodiversity emphasizes that there is no single “normal,” only differences that should be understood and respected.
+It is not a medical term and was coined in 1998 by sociologist Judy Singer.

 Best Bet Databases